baldurk/renderdoc/docs/how/how_debug_shader.rst

 When a vertex is selected in the mesh data for the vertex input it will be highlighted along with the primitive it is part of in the mesh display, provided the display is in vertex input mode.

-Either right click and choose debug vertex from the context menu, or click on the debug icon in the toolbar.
+Right click and choose debug vertex from the context menu.

 .. figure:: ../imgs/Screenshots/VertexDebug.png